Tax relief for investment in UK businesses

 Business Asset Disposal Relief (BADR) – previously called Entrepreneurs’ Relief

-BADR is like Investors’ Relief: a reduced 10% rate of CGT on your qualifying gains, subject to a lifetime cap of £1 million (this is in addition to the £10 million cap for Investors’ Relief mentioned above).
-The key difference is in focus: unlike Investors’ Relief (and, indeed, the income tax reliefs outlined above), BADR is aimed at those with an active involvement in the business.
+BADR is like Investors’ Relief: a reduced 10% rate of CGT on your qualifying gains, subject to a lifetime cap of £1 million (this is in addition to the cap for Investors’ Relief mentioned above).
+As for Investors’ Relief, the CGT rate for BADR qualifying disposals is set to increase from 10% to 14% from 6 April 2025, and from 14% to 18% from 6 April 2026.
+The key difference between BADR and Investors’ Relief is in focus: unlike Investors’ Relief (and, indeed, the income tax reliefs outlined above), BADR is aimed at those with an active involvement in the business.

 BADR is available on qualifying disposals of unincorporated businesses, as well as on shares.
 In the case of shares, relief is only available where, throughout the two years before the disposal, you’re: